packit/research/dist-git-to-src-git/README.md

   be deleted, a.k.a they wont show up in the source-git tree.

 - Patches which are used in the spec file and cannot be applied - this is where tooling should err out, as something bad happened in dist-git.
-Or?
-It might also happen that the patch cannot be applied b/c it was applied already?
-Will we able to tell this?

 - Patches which are not used in the spec file will end up being in the source-git tree under `centos-packaging/SOURCES/`.
 Maintainers might want to clean this up in the future.
-Or these might be other kinds of files stored for unknown reasons.
+Or these might be other kinds of files stored for yet unknown reasons.

 ### For the future

 Are there any expectations for how the history of a source-git repo will evolve?

 What should happen when sources in dist-git are updated?
+Currently we will recreate the source-git branch.

 What should happen when the spec file or the patches in dist-git are updated?